 Around 1:30 p.m on July 24th, 2015 Austin and his good friend fueled up at a local marina and left the Jupiter Inlet for a day of fishing in his 19-foot SeaCraft boat.
 A day not unlike many other days that Austin and his friends had spent enjoying the ocean.
 These boys practically grew up on the water, boating, fishing, even working at a tackle shop together.
 And, like most of their peers, they immersed themselves in a life on the water and took advantage of all the excitement and adventure that it has to offer.

 Later that afternoon, the weather took a turn for the worse as a line of summer storms moved through the area.
-When numerous calls to his cellphone went unanswered, we contacted the police who, in turn, called the Coast Guard who responded immediately and began a search for the boys.
+When numerous calls to his cellphone went unanswered, the police were contacted and, in turn, called the Coast Guard who responded immediately and began a search for the boys.

 By now, friends and family had started to spread the word on social media.
 The response was overwhelming.
 Almost immediately, good-hearted people from up and down the Florida coast volunteered their time to help find the boys.
 Boaters set out to sea and pilots took to the skies in an effort to bring the boys home safely.
 Thousands of people from across the country, and beyond, offered heartfelt prayers, participated in fundraising events, and kept us going with words of hope and encouragement.
 Words can’t adequately describe the outpouring of love and support that we received from people we knew and many, many more that we had never met.
 In the midst of this tragedy it was uplifting to see how many truly good people there are in the world and we thank God for each and every one of them.